Back to Night Owl Security Guides

 Quick Solutions

-Reseat SATA data and power cables
+Reseat the SATA data and power cables

-Format drive from storage menu
+Format the drive from the storage menu

 Enable overwrite after formatting

-Update recorder firmware to latest
+Update the recorder firmware to the latest

-Test with known good surveillance HDD
+Test with a known-good surveillance HDD

-Replace failed drive with supported model
+Replace a failed drive with a supported model

 Still having issues?
 This is usually the deeper cause below.